-At the time of writing, NFT collections and individual assets of art in crypto represent an astonishing Market Cap of € 663,277,120,265.51, according to Coinmarketcap.com.
+At the time of writing, NFT collections and individual art assets in crypto represent an astonishing Market Cap of € 663,277,120,265.51, according to Coinmarketcap.com.
 The most financially successful NFT Crypto projects include the known CryptoPunks, HeadDAO, Bored Ape Yacht Club, and the lovely Pudgy Penguins, but there are many others.

-Just looking at the waitlist for Coinbase NFT, currently, with over 1 million users, we can understand this reality will sweep the future of art and art investments.
+Just looking at the waitlist for Coinbase NFT, currently with over 1 million users, we can understand this reality will sweep the future of art and art investments.

 This article will focus on the investor’s perspective.
 Given the recent rapid rise in NFT values, it is likely that this market will experience boom and bust cycles, like all previous crypto innovations.

 NFTs and IP

 The possibility of having NFTs to represent full or partial ownership of an IP (copyright) of an artist and the subsequent payments of “royalties” or income from the artist who distributes the proceeds of his art with all the NFT holders will create even more challenges for the regulator.
 Multiple questions will take form from these new relationships.
 Especially about who owns the copyright.
 Do the owners need to constitute a DAO to govern it?
 How can this be coordinated?